My Favorites

 Showa Day (April 29)

-Commemorates the reign of Emperor Hirohito, also known as the Showa Emperor
+A day which commemorates the reign of Emperor Hirohito, also known as the Showa Emperor.

 Constitution Memorial Day (May 3)

-Commemorates the day Japan’s current constitution came into effect.
+A day which commemorates when Japan's current constitution came into effect.

 Greenery Day (May 4)